Chris Green (politician): Political career

 Green has also been campaigning for the delivery of the proposed Westhoughton bypass, for which plans date back to the immediate post-war period.
 The bypass would ease traffic between Bolton and Wigan and reduce congestion in Daisy Hill, along with providing a more appropriate route for HGVs to reach the M61 from Atherleigh Way.

 Green continues to push for the development of the Loco Works spine road as part of his plan to improve local transport infrastructure.
 He secured £12 million of funding from the then Secretary of State for Housing, Communities and Local Government, Sajid Javid, to deliver the road – which would provide the main access point for vehicles entering the 1,700 home Rivington Chase development and link the site with Middlebrook retail park, Horwich Parkway railway station and Junction 6 of the M61.

 As a key focus of this transport plan, Green has campaigned for the long-awaited construction of Junction 7 of the M61 as a means of alleviating congestion within Horwich, raising the issue with the Department for Transport and in parliamentary debates.

 Green also advocates a greater role for nuclear energy within the UK energy system, with a particular focus on the delivery of small modular reactors.
-He has continually made the case for affordable, reliable sources of energy to power the UK’s manufacturing sector.
+He has historically made the case for affordable, reliable sources of energy to power the UK's manufacturing sector.

-Green takes a keen interest in the work of Greater Manchester Police and repeatedly raised concerns in Parliament about GMP’s £70 million bespoke Integrated Police Operating System, including with the Prime Minister in February 2020.
+Green takes a keen interest in the work of Greater Manchester Police and repeatedly raised concerns in Parliament about GMP's £70 million bespoke Integrated Police Operating System, including with the Prime Minister in February 2020.
 Following interventions from Green, Her Majesty's Inspectorate of Constabulary were ordered to conduct an independent review of the system.
 In March 2022, the Chief Constable of GMP announced that a key element of IOPS would be replaced with existing technology used by other police forces.

 In January 2018, he was appointed Parliamentary Private Secretary (PPS) to the Department for Transport, but resigned from this post on 9 July 2018 over the government's Brexit position.
 On 16 November 2018, Green confirmed that he had submitted a letter calling for a vote of no confidence in the Prime Minister Theresa May.